airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/using_non_openai_models.md

 # Using Non-OpenAI Models with FastAgency

-FastAgency makes it simple to use **non-OpenAI models** through AutoGen's runtime, which connects to proxy servers offering OpenAI-compatible API.
-This allows you to create agents using a wide variety of models.
-For more details on supported proxy servers, check <a href="https://microsoft.github.io/autogen/0.2/docs/topics/non-openai-models/about-using-nonopenai-models" target="_blank" >here</a>.
+FastAgency makes it simple to work with **non-OpenAI models** through AutoGen's runtime.
+You can do this in a couple of ways:

+- via **proxy servers that provide an OpenAI-compatible API**
+- by **using a custom model client class**, which lets you define and load your own models, as explained [here](https://microsoft.github.io/autogen/0.2/docs/topics/non-openai-models/about-using-nonopenai-models/#custom-model-client-class){target="_blank"}.

 This flexibility allows you to **access a variety of models**, assign **tailored models to agents**, and **optimise inference costs**, among other advantages.
+For more details, check out AutoGen's documentation on running **non-OpenAI models** <a href="https://microsoft.github.io/autogen/0.2/docs/topics/non-openai-models/about-using-nonopenai-models" target="_blank" >here</a>.

 To show how simple it is to use **non-OpenAI models**, we’ll **rewrite** the [Weatherman chatbot](./index.md#example-integrating-a-weather-api-with-autogen) example from earlier, making just a **few changes** to switch to **Together AI** Cloud with the **Meta-Llama-3.1-70B-Instruct-Turbo** model.
 Let’s dive in!